bbuchsbaum/multivarious/README.md

 space.
 This idea is encapsulated by the `projector` class and the `project` function.
 Support for two-way mapping (row projection and column projection) is provided by the derived class `bi-projector`.
-Generic functions for common operations are alos, included:
+Generic functions for common operations are included:

   - `project` for mapping from input space into (usually) reduced-dimensional output space